pedropintoo/Superconducting-Circuits-Defects/README.md

 # Superconducting Defect Detection (YOLO11 + SAHI)

 Detecting microscopic fabrication defects on superconducting wafers.
-We target two defect types, Critical and Dirt-Wire, using a YOLO11 detector enhanced with a P2 head option and SAHI slicing to recover small-object recall.
+We target two defect types, Critical and Dirt-Wire, using a YOLO11 detector enhanced with SAHI slicing to recover small-object recall.
 The pipeline includes label standardization (Label Studio), class/background rebalancing, SAHI tiling, and stitched full-image evaluation to approximate deployment conditions.
 Tested on Ubuntu 24.04 LTS (x86_64) in a VM with Python 3.12.3, Pip 24.0, and an NVIDIA GeForce RTX 4060 (8 GB VRAM).

 ## Results Snapshot